ajspig/LANChat/DEMO_AGENTS.md

    - Should see agents in the list

 2. **Try mentioning them directly:**
-   - "Hey NewsBot, what's up?"
+   - "Hey WellnessCoach, I need help with stress..."
-   - "@Socrates what do you think?"
+   - "@NutritionExpert what should I eat when busy?"
+   - "MindfulnessGuide, can you suggest a quick exercise?"

 3. **Check AI model configuration:**
    - Ensure `MODEL` env var is set correctly